 C-6 TEST OF MULTICOMPONENT SEALANTS

 C-6.1 Condition at least 400 g of base compound and appropriate amount of curing agent in closed containers for at least 24 h at standard conditions; then mix thoroughly together for five min.
 Weigh each of the three aluminium panels to the nearest 0.01 g.
 Centre the brass frame on an aluminium panel.
 Fill the frame with the mixed compound and strike it off flat with the straightedge.
-Run a thin-bladed knife along the inside of the frame to separate it from the sealant and immediately lift the frame from the sealant (Note).
+Run a thin-bladed knife along the inside of the frame to separate it from the sealant and immediately lift the frame from the sealant (see Note).
 Prepare two more specimens the same way.

-NOTE - In the case of self-levelling sealants, do not lift the brass frame until the sealant is sufficiently set that it will retain its rectangular shape.
+NOTE — In the case of self-levelling sealants, do not lift the brass frame until the sealant is sufficiently set that it will retain its rectangular shape.

 C-6.2 Cure the three specimens for 28 days at standard conditions.
-At the end of the 28-day cure period weigh each specimen to the nearest 0.01 g.
+At the end of the 28 day cure period weigh each specimen to the nearest 0.01 g.

 C-6.3 Place two of the three specimens in the forced-draft oven at 70 °C ± 2 °C for 21 days, leaving the third (control) specimen at standard conditions for the same period.
-At the end of the 21-day heat-aging period, remove the specimens from the oven and allow them to cool for 1hr at standard conditions.
+At the end of the 21 day heat-aging period, remove the specimens from the oven and allow them to cool for 1 hr at standard conditions.
 Then weigh each specimen to the nearest 0.01 g and calculate the percent weight loss during heat aging as follows: